SQL Server Upgrade

 We have a lot of experience in upgrading SQL Server from dozens of projects with various customers.
 We take a structured approach, and we created a methodology that we follow in order to achieve success, every time.

 Kickoff Meeting – We interview key role members in your organization, about the business environment, the current system architecture, the current pain points, the requirements, and a lot of technical stuff.

-Upgrade Plan – We continue to collect data from your current infrastructure, as needed.
-Our plan takes into account your goals and constraints.
+Upgrade Plan – We analyze all the information that we collected from you, including a lot of data that we collect from your current infrastructure, and then we write a comprehensive plan that takes into account your goals and constraints.

 Development – Once the upgrade plan is approved, we develop and test all the scripts and tools required for the upgrade.

 Testing – This is important.
 If you don't have a proper testing environment, then we will help you set up one.
 We will test the entire solution, from start to finish, as many times as needed, until it is completely bug-free, and until we (and you) feel confident and ready to go live.